 Several hundred years after the Neanderthal invented the wedding ring, the Egyptians began making their own from bone, leather, ivory, and hemp.
 Some time later, they discovered that metal could also be used to make rings, and as such, it was known as ring money.
 When a woman received this ring, she would have a claim on her husband’s possessions at all times.

 In Roman times, the wedding ring took on a more romantic meaning.
-Not only did it signal that a married women had a right to her husband’s worldly possessions, it also served as a sign that the wife had unlocked his heart.
+Not only did it signal that a married woman had a right to her husband’s worldly possessions, it also served as a sign that the wife had unlocked his heart.
 In order to symbolize this, a key was often part of the wedding ring.

 Early Asian Civilization